Asthma: Types, Symptoms, Causes, Diagnosis & Treatment

 You Can Read Also: WHAT IS ARTHRITIS?

 - Combination inhalers: Usage of reliever and preventer inhalers does not control your asthma, you may need an inhaler that combines both.
-Combination inhalers are used every day to help to stop symptoms occurring and give long-lasting relief if they occur.
+Combination inhalers are used every day to help to stop symptoms from occurring and give long-lasting relief if they occur.

 - Medications or Tablets: If inhalers are not working then you may use the tablets with the inhalers.